ErpNetDocs/dev/domain-api/data-sync/additional-data-json.md

 }
 ```

-This is not a document database feature.
-Despite its name, `AdditionalDataJson` is not a JSON-typed value: @@name stores it as an opaque string and does not guarantee that the value is valid JSON or that it is a JSON object.
+@@name persists `AdditionalDataJson` as a plain string.
+It does not parse, validate, query, index, or partially update its contents.
+The field name does not guarantee that a value is valid JSON or even a JSON object.
 Clients must treat the received value as untrusted text and parse it defensively.

 The system does not provide: